aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 You have now successfully created a product!

 ### Create the version

-We now need to tell the framework we want to create a new version of our product:
+_We now need to tell the framework we want to create a new version of our product.
+Once this is done we will have an AWS CodePipeline that will take the source code for our product from git and add it to AWS Service Catalog in each region we specified when installing the framework._

+#### Adding the version to the framework

 - Navigate to the {{% service_catalog_factory_code_commit_repo_link %}} again
 - Click on *portfolios*